Tampa Violent Crime Lawyer

 Q: What Are the Assault Laws in Florida?

 A: Assault charges include intentional verbal or physical assaults that result in violence against an alleged victim.
 An element of criminal intent, meaning the act was performed knowing it would harm the victim, must be present.
-Under Florida criminal law, assault charges are classified as either a Class A or B misdemeanor.
+Under Florida criminal law, assault charges, including those involving domestic violence, are classified as either a Class A or B misdemeanor.

 Q: Can Assault Charges Be Dropped in Florida?